floydhub/imagenet/README.md

 **Note**:

-A full Training on Imagenet can takes week according to the selected model.
+A full training on Imagenet *can takes weeks* according to the selected model.

 #### Evaluating & Serving

-Soon.
+*Soon.*

 ## Transfer Learning

 ![Bees Vs Ants dataset](images/ant_bee.png)

-This project implements the a Transfer Learning classification task on the [Bees Vs Ants](http://www.image-net.org/) toy dataset(train: 124 images of ants and 121 images of bees, val: 70 images of ants and 83 images of bees) with different Convolutional Neural Network(CNN or ConvNet) models.
+This project implements the a Transfer Learning classification task on the [Bees Vs Ants](https://download.pytorch.org/tutorial/hymenoptera_data.zip) toy dataset(train: 124 images of ants and 121 images of bees, val: 70 images of ants and 83 images of bees) with different Convolutional Neural Network(CNN or ConvNet) models.
 This is a porting of the [transfer learning tutorial from the official PyTorch Docs](http://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html) making it usables on [FloydHub](https://www.floydhub.com).

 Credits goes to [Sasank Chilamkurthy](https://chsasank.github.io/) who has written the amazing tutorial on transfer learning in the PyTorch docs.